Reduction Principles and the Stabilization of Closed Sets for Passive Systems: Discussion

 Note that, in the framework of~\cite{ByrIsiWil91} and~\cite{Shi00_2}, the requirement that $\Gamma$ be stable relative to $V^{-1}(0)$ is trivially satisfied because in these references it is assumed that $\Gamma = V^{-1}(0)$.

-\subsection{Discussion}
+\section{Discussion}

-Theorems~\ref{thm:biw} and~\ref{thm:shiriaev}, dealing with the special case when $\Gamma=V^{-1}(0)$ $(=\{0\})$ and $\Gamma$ is compact, become corollaries of our main result, Theorem~\ref{thm:semi-asymptotic_stability}.
+Theorem 3.2 in~\cite{ByrIsiWil91} and Theorem 2.3 in~\cite{Shi00_2}, dealing with the special case when $\Gamma=V^{-1}(0)$ $(=\{0\})$ and $\Gamma$ is compact, become corollaries of our main result, Theorem~\ref{thm:semi-asymptotic_stability}.
 We have already shown (see Lemmas~\ref{lem:gamma_detect-zsd} and~\ref{lem:gamma_detect-Vdetect}) that in this special case the properties of zero-state detectability (when $\Gamma = \{0\}$), and $V$-detectability coincide with our notion of $\Gamma$-detectability.
-Therefore, Theorems~\ref{thm:biw} and~\ref{thm:shiriaev} state that local $\Gamma$-detectability is a sufficient condition for the asymptotic stabilization of the origin using a passivity-based feedback.
-We have shown that actually this condition is also {\em necessary.} When the storage function is proper, Theorems~\ref{thm:biw} and~\ref{thm:shiriaev} assert that $\Gamma$-detectability is a sufficient condition for the global stabilization of $\Gamma$ by means of a passivity-based feedback of the form~\eqref{eq:passivity-based_feedback}.
-If $V$ is proper, then all trajectories of the closed-loop system are bounded, and so Theorem~\ref{thm:semi-asymptotic_stability} gives the same result.
-Moreover, once again, the theorem states that $\Gamma$-detectability is necessary for the stabilizability of $\Gamma$ by means of a passivity-based feedback.
+In this context, then, the results in~\cite{ByrIsiWil91} and~\cite{Shi00_2} state that local $\Gamma$-detectability is a sufficient condition for the asymptotic stabilization of the origin using a passivity-based feedback.
+We have shown that actually this condition is also {\em necessary.} An analogous remark can be made for the global solution of the set stabilization problem.

 The theory in~\cite{ByrIsiWil91} and~\cite{Shi00_2} does not handle the special case when $\Gamma$ is compact and $\Gamma\subsetneq V^{-1}(0)$, while our theory does.
 This case includes the important situation when one wants to stabilize an equilibrium ($\Gamma=\{0\}$) but the storage is only positive semi-definite.
-Based on the results in~\cite{ByrIsiWil91} and~\cite{Shi00_2}, it may be tempting to conjecture that Theorems~\ref{thm:biw} and~\ref{thm:shiriaev} still hold if one employs the following notion of detectability:
+Based on the results in~\cite{ByrIsiWil91} and~\cite{Shi00_2}, it may be tempting to conjecture that Theorem 3.2 in~\cite{ByrIsiWil91} and Theorem 2.3 in~\cite{Shi00_2} still hold if one employs the following notion of detectability: